fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 }
 {{< /highlight >}}

-And lastly, object properties can be removed with the `delete` keyword.
+Use a variable or expression as a property name by wrapping it in brackets - this is called a computed property.

 {{< highlight javascript >}}
+const x = 'howdy';

+const obj = {
+  [x]: 23
+}

+obj.howdy // 23
+{{< /highlight >}}

+Object properties can be removed with the `delete` keyword.

+{{< highlight javascript >}}
 delete obj.hello;
 delete obj.world;
 {{< /highlight >}}

-### Useful Object Methods

 ## References

-A special characteristic of an object is that that is variables maintain a *reference* to it, as opposed to a full copy of it.
-When checking for object equality, it checks the reference, or the actual value of properties.
+An object is stored in the [heap](https://developers.google.com/web/tools/chrome-devtools/memory-problems/memory-101) memory, which means variables maintain a *reference* to it, as opposed to a full copy of it.
+When checking for object equality, it checks the reference - not the actual value of properties.

 {{< highlight javascript >}}
 const original = { }